CPSC-1517/cpsc-1517-workbook-jan2024-a01-dgilleland/src/011/StepByStep/Step-2.md

 > }
 > ```

 This produces a fairly complete tabular representation of all the WestWind products.
-It's time to move on toward editing.
+It's time to move on to the [edit page](./Step-3.md).

 > *:octocat: **Commit** your work now. :grey_exclamation:*